Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Conclusion

-We motivate two major dimensions for further research, including theoretical work and aspects of generalizations.
-From a theoretical perspective, further research is needed to investigate the construction of a partial-analytical MSE for area-level means or the construction of an asymptotic MSE estimator.
-From a statistical perspective, an in-depth analysis regarding the effects of incorporating survey weights into RFs and particularly MERFs under aggregated covariate data is needed for point and uncertainty estimates, as this would clearly exceed the scope of the present paper.
-Our approach shares the EL-calibration-argument with \citet{Li_etal2019}, however, saves on the computationally intensive procedure of a smearing step \citep{Duan1983} without drawbacks on the predictive performance, because no transformations and corresponding bias exists.
+Our approach shares the empirical likelihood-calibration-argument with \citet{Li_etal2019}, however, saves on the computationally intensive procedure of a smearing step \citep{Duan1983} without drawbacks on the predictive performance, because no transformations and corresponding bias exists.
 Nevertheless, we maintain that pairing our approach with a smearing argument allows for a more general methodology and subsequently for the estimation of indicators such as quantiles \citep{Chambers_Dunstan1986}.
-Although, we will leave a detailed discussion of this idea to further research, a short outline of the argument can be found in the Appendix \ref{subsec:app_Quantiles}.
 Apart from generalizations to quantiles, the approach of this paper is generalizable to model (complex) spatial correlations.
 Additionally, a generalization towards binary or count data is possible and left to further research.
-The semi-parametric composite formulation of Model (\ref{mod1}) allows for $f$ to adapt any functional form regarding the estimation of the conditional mean of $y_{ij}$ given $x_{ij}$ and technically transfers to other machine learning methods, such as gradient-boosted trees or support vector machines.
+The semi-parametric composite formulation of Model (\ref{mod1}) allows for $f$ to adapt any functional form regarding the estimation of the conditional mean of $y_{ij}$ given $\mathbf{x}_{ij}$ and technically transfers to other machine learning methods, such as gradient-boosted trees or support vector machines.